Mitch Trubisky*, QB, North Carolina

 Josh Dobbs, QB, Tennessee

 In the 2016 season opener against Appalachian State, Dobbs showed some accuracy issues with poor ball placement and struggled to move the ball through the air.
 He had a number of overthrows and also some fumbling issues.
-That set the tone for 2016 as Dobbs did not look like an NFL pocket passer as he struggled with accuracy and operating out of the pocket.
+That set the tone for 2016 as Dobbs did not look like an NFL pocket passer as he struggled with accuracy and operating out of the pocket for a lot of the season.
+He did perform better late in the year.

 7/29/16: Dobbs played his tail off for Tennessee in 2015 even though the Volunteers came up short in some tough losses.
 On the year, he completed 60 percent of his passes this season for 2,125 yards with 15 touchdowns and five interceptions.
 On the ground, he averaged 4.2 yards per carry for 476 yards and seven scores.
 Dobbs is more of a college spread quarterback, but perhaps he will show more pocket passing skills in 2016.